gemeinl/braindecode-features/readme.md

 - variance

 ## What are the specials about the decoding part?
 Inspired by the [cropped decoding](https://braindecode.org/auto_examples/plot_bcic_iv_2a_moabb_cropped.html) of the [neural networks implemented in braindecode](https://braindecode.org/api.html#models) signals were split into compute windows.
-In the feature DataFrame, they are listed as a seperate column and there are multiple ways to handle them:
+In the feature DataFrame, they are listed as a separate column and there are multiple ways to handle them:
 - Interpret every window as an independent example.
 This corresponds to the standard feature DataFrame.
-Note that this will require to combine window predictions in the end again to obtain trial predictions.
+Note that this will require combination of window predictions in the end again to obtain trial predictions.
 - Aggregate the features over all windows of a trial.
 Note that this eliminates all time-resolved information.
   <img src="avg_feature_df.png" width="600">
 - Do none of the above and create giant feature vectors by appending all window features.
 Note that the window information is then moved from a single column to the MultiIndex.
 Also note that if there are a variable number of windows per trial, then the minimum number of windows of a trial has to be used for all trials to create feature vectors of the same length required for the decoders.